-Public-Private Talent Exchange (PPTE) Program
+Public-Private Talent Experience (PPTE) Program

-The Public-Private Talent Exchange (PPTE) is a competitive, acquisition-focused professional development program designed to grow partnership opportunities and increase communication between government and industry.
+The Public-Private Talent Experience (PPTE) is a competitive, acquisition-focused professional development program designed to grow partnership opportunities and increase communication between government and industry.
 The PPTE program affords DOD (Department of Defense) and industry professionals an opportunity to gain exposure and experience in operations, business culture, and challenges and the opportunity to share innovative best practices.

 PPTE provides a platform for mid-career employees from the private sector and government to enhance mutual understanding of business operations and innovative best practices.
 This professional development program targets high-performers with demonstrated leadership aptitude.
 Ideally, a reciprocal approach will be used: one government participant for each private sector participant; however, this is not a job swap.
-Exchange participants will continue to be paid and remain an employee of their current company throughout the exchange.
+Experience participants will continue to be paid and remain an employee of their current company throughout the experience.

 The opportunities for program participants are significant.
 Participants will work on-site with one of the program’s partner agencies or companies.